-Fund City of Schassopor Luna Descriptions Fund # Restricted?
+City of Sebastopol Fund Descriptions Fund Type Fund # Restricted?
 Fund Fund Description Responsible Department 200 Restricted Water Operating The Water Fund accounts for the provision of water services to residents and businesses of the City.
-All Ctivities necessary to provide such services are accounted for in this fund including, but not limited to, administration, operations, maintenance, financing, billing and collections.
-Lead Department: Public Works/Engineering Contributing Deparment : Administrative Services 501 Restricted Water Capital The Capital Improvements Fund accounts for City-wide construction and improvements specifically paid for through the proprietary funds Lead Department : Public Works/Engineering rprise 502 Restricted Water Connection Fee financial impact a new development places on public infrastructure.
-Lead Department : Public Works/Engineering/Building Contributing Deparment : Building 510 Restricted Sewer Operating The Sewer Fund accounts for the provision of sewer services to residents and businesses of the City.
 All activities necessary to provide such services are accounted for in this fund including, but not limited to, administration, operations, maintenance, financing, billing and collections.
-Treatment services are provided by Santa Rosa Subregional Partner Lead Department : Public Works/Engineering Contributing Deparment : Administrative Services l 511 Restricted Sewer Capital ccounts for City-wide construction and improvements specifically paid for Lead Department: Public Works/Engineering 512 Restricted Sewer Connection Fee inancial impact a new development places on public infrastructure.
-Lead Department : Public Works/Engineering/Building Contributing Deparment : Building 200 Restricted Gas Tax Le Gas Tax Fund accounts for the construction and maintenance of the street system in Sebastopol.
-Financing is provided by the City's share of state gasoline taxes allocated to cities from the State in accordance with the Streets and Highways Code Lead Department: Public Works/Engineering Contributing Deparment : Administrative Services 201 Restricted Measure M - Road Maintenance The County Measure M Fund accounts for the half-cent County sales tax revenue restricted for local transportation improvement projects.
-This allocation ends in March 2025 and being replaced with Go Sonoma (Fund 241) Lead Department: Public Works/Engineering 202 Restricted Measure M - Parks The County Measure M Fund accounts for the half-cent County sales tax revenue restricted for local park Limprovement projects Lead Department : Community Development (Planning) 203 Restricted Art in Lieu counts for developer contributions in lieu of installation of public art on project sites om art programs and events to fund public artwork, cultural programs, tion, and administrative costs relating to the Art in Public Places Program.
-Lead Department : Community Development (Planning) 204 Restricted Housing Linkage Fund The Housing Linkage Fee Fund is used to mitigate the housing impacts caused by new, changed and Lead Department: Community Development (Planning) expanded nonresidential development in the City and provide a source of revenue for housing affordable to person of very low and low income. ead Department : Community Development (Planning) Special Rever 205 Restricted Inclusionary Housing Fund The Inclusionary Housing Fund accounts for revenue received from fee payment to be used for the Londing exclusive purpose of providing housing affordable to low and moderate income households in the City for construction of five or more new dwelling units, or for the division or subdivision of land into five or more lots for residential use.
-Lead Department: Community Development (Planning) l 206 Restricted Building Permit Incremental Fee Fund The Building Permit Incremental Fee Fund accounts for revenue received from construction inspection and plan checks to fund training, certification exams and courses. ead Department : Building 207 Restricted Business Improvement District ead Department: Community Development (Planning) Contributing Department : Administrative Services 208 Restricted General Plan Update Fee General Plan Update Fee Fund is assessed on Building Permits and is designed to help recover the significant long-term costs of periodically updating the General Plan and Zoning Ordinance.
+Lead Department : Public Works/Engineering Contributing Deparment : Administrative Services 501 Restricted Water Capital nprovements specifically paid for Lead Department : Public Works/Engineering erprise 505 Restricted Water Connection Fee inancial impact a new development places on public infrastructure.
+Lead Department : Public Works/Engineering/Building Contributing Deparment : Building 91n3 510 Restricted Sewer Operating y.
+All ed to, provided Lead Department : Public Works/Engineering Contributing Deparment : Administrative Services 511 Restricted Sewer Capital The Capital Improvements Fund accounts for City-wide construction and improvements specifically paid for through the proprietary funds Lead Department : Public Works/Engineering 512 Restricted Sewer Connection Fee The fee is meant to offset the financial impact a new development places on public infrastructure.
+Lead Department : Public Works/Engineering/Building Contributing Deparment : Building 200 Restricted Gas Tax Least Tax Fund accounts for the construction and maintenance of the street system in Sebastopol.
+Garancing is provided by the City's share of state gasoline taxes allocated to cities from the State in accordance with the Streets and Highways Code Lead Department : Public Works/Engineering Contributing Deparment : Administrative Services 201 Restricted Measure M - Road Maintenance Lead Department : Public Works/Engineering 202 Restricted Measure M - Parks The County Measure M Fund accounts for the half-cent County sales tax revenue restricted for local park improvement projects Lead Department : Community Development (Planning) 203 Restricted Art in Lieu The Art in Lieu fund accounts for developer contributions in lieu of installation of public art on project sites and income received from art programs and events to fund public artwork, cultural programs, maintenance/conservation, and administrative costs relating to the Art in Public Places Program.
+Lead Department : Community Development (Planning) ənu 204 Restricted Housing Linkage Fund The Housing Linkage Fee Fund is used to mitigate the housing impacts caused by new, changed and $\frac{1}{2}$ expanded nonresidential development in the City and provide a source of revenue for housing affordable to person of very low and low income.
+Lead Department : Community Development (Planning) Special Reve 205 Restricted Inclusionary Housing Fund The Inclusionary Housing Fund accounts for revenue received from fee payment to be used for the tendisionary Housing exclusive purpose of providing housing affordable to low and moderate income households in the City for construction of five or more new dwelling units, or for the division or subdivision of land into five or more lots for residential use.
+Lead Department : Community Development (Planning) 506 Restricted Building Permit Incremental Fee Fund The Building Permit Incremental Fee Fund accounts for revenue received from construction inspection and plan checks to fund training, certification exams and courses.
+Lead Department: Building 207 Restricted Business Improvement District Lead Department: Community Development (Planning) Contributing Department : Administrative Services 208 Restricted General Plan Update Fee General Plan Update Fee Fund is assessed on Building Permits and is designed to help recover the significant long-term costs of periodically updating the General Plan and Zoning Ordinance.
 The Fund is typically used for consultant and other costs related to updates.
-Lead Department: Community Development (Planning)
+Lead Department : Community Development (Planning)